Technology

 Which is more accurate: MICR or OCR?

-Can MICR read handwritten cheques?
+Can OCR read handwritten cheques?

 Conclusion